Messmania/CS-733/README.md

     OK <version>\r\n

-    where version is a unique 64-bit number (in decimal format) assosciated with the key.
+    where version is a unique 64-bit number assosciated with the key.

-2. Get: Given a key, retrieve the corresponding key-value pair
+=>  Get: Given a key, retrieve the corresponding key-value pair

     get <key>\r\n